What Is Sleep Apnea?

-Treatment may be as simple as changing your pillow, losing weight or wearing an oral device made by your dentist.
+Treatment may be as simple as changing your pillow, losing weight, or wearing an oral device made by your dentist.
 If you have obstructive sleep apnea, the most common form of treatment is using a Continuous Positive Airway Pressure, or CPAP, machine.
 This machine has a mask that you have to wear while sleeping.
 It continuously blows air into your nose to keep you breathing at all times.

 Oral devices may need to be worn if you cannot tolerate the CPAP machine but they will not be as effective so it is best to try to become accustomed to wearing the mask at night.
 If you find that the mask pushes uncomfortably into your face you may want to try sleeping with an EnVy Pillow.
-The special design of this pillow tilts you face up and back so the mask isn’t smushed against it.
+The special design of this pillow tilts your face up and back so the mask isn’t pressed against it.

 You may be encouraged by your doctor to teach yourself to sleep on your side instead of rolling on to your back.
 A good idea is to sleep with a rolled-up blanket or towel behind your back to keep you in that position.

 If you have a severe case, surgery may be necessary to remove the obstruction.
-Obstructions can include a deviated septum in the nasal passages or tonsils and adenoids in the throat and sinuses.
+Obstructions can include a deviated septum in the nasal passages, or tonsils and adenoids in the throat and sinuses.
 Removing the tonsils and adenoids will allow for more room in the airway and make a collapse of the airway less likely.

 Inspire Sleep Apnea Treatment